elmerrocha/telsy-monitor/README.md

 ### Step 5.
 Install Python pip and git
 Pip is the package installer for Python.
 You need to use pip to install packages from the Python Package Index.

-Git is needed too to clone the project.
+Git is needed too to clone the project and i2c to read the batteries.
 ```
-sudo apt-get install -y python3-pip git
+sudo apt-get install -y python3-pip git i2c-tools
 ```

 ### Step 6.
 Install Python libraries